LukeShortCloud/swgemu-server-packages/README.md

 ## Server Configuration

-A SWGEmu server adminsitrator's guide is provided in this repository at `rpm/SOURCES/readme.md`.
-This is compiled into the RPM to be available at `/opt/swgemu-server/doc/readme.md` after it is installed.
+A SWGEmu server adminsitrator's guide is provided in the GitHub repository at [rpm/SOURCES/readme.md](rpm/SOURCES/readme.md).
+That documentation is provided in the RPM at `/opt/swgemu-server/doc/readme.md`.

 ## FAQ